 Much of our training in the Buddha-dharma stems from the teaching of Tsoknyi Rinpoche.
 A brilliant scholar and meditation master, he was born into a family of renowned Dzogchen masters in Tibet.
 He set up his North American home in Crestone, Colorado and Tias and Surya began to do meditation retreats with his sangha there in 2005.
 Tsoknyi Rinpoche’s teaching is brilliant and playful and provides clear insight into the nature of mind.

-Tias’ Zen influence is from the Chinese traditions of Chan Buddhism, which later evolved into the Zen teachings of Japan.
+Tias’s Zen influence is from the Chinese traditions of Chan Buddhism, which later evolved into the Zen teachings of Japan.
 Tias has studied with a number of brilliant Zen teachers including Roshi Henry Shukman, at the Mountain Cloud Zen Center.
-Staring in the mid nineties, Tias was a student of Roshi Joan Halifax and later Roshi Joan Sutherland.
+Starting in the mid-nineties, Tias was a student of Roshi Joan Halifax and later Roshi Joan Sutherland.
 Tias’ Zen training includes in-depth koan study—working with sayings and poems that help clarify the spontaneity and clarity of “Big Mind.”